 FOOD, MUSIC, AND NIGHTLIFE

-(Now-11/4) Just extended!
-It’s rosé all day once again.
-Rosé Mansion is back for another summer residency in NYC after a successful run last year.
-The designs in all 14 rooms will be brand-new, and the mansion will be twice the size of last year’s iteration.
-You’ll get tastings of 8 different pink wines as you travel through a champagne ball pit, a mini-theme park called Roséland, and a tree house!
-There will also be two different rosé wine bars where you can hang out, plus grub from Taco Dumbo on hand.
+(Ongoing) Rosé Mansion, everyone's favorite excuse to sample rosé, continues its fabulous run through 2019.
+You get tastings of 8 different pink wines as you travel through a champagne ball pit, a mini-theme park called Roséland, and a tree house.
+There are also two rosé wine bars where you can hang out, plus grub from Taco Dumbo. rosewinemansion.com, @rosewinemansion

 For more LGBTQ-friendly events, visit our brother site at metrosource.com!